Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Non-core expenditure typically relates to the running and promotional costs for the show.
 This includes:

-• Exploiting the production.
+• Marketing and exploiting the production.

 There is no cap on the amount of relief available via Theatre Tax Relief.